JColonnello/Kernel/Readme.txt

+This is a simple kernel built upon x64BareBones

 x64BareBones is a basic setup to develop operating systems for the Intel 64 bits architecture.
 The final goal of the project is to provide an entry point for a kernel and the possibility to load extra binary modules separated from the main kernel.

 Environment setup: